AP-B-AI-ML-Ops/project-VinsiGit/README.md

 The data will be called by this link: https://earthquake.usgs.gov/fdsnws/event/1/query.csv?starttime=2023-04-17&endtime=2024-04-17&minmagnitude=2.5&maxmagnitude=5&orderby=time&limit=20000

 The minimum magnitude will be 2.5 and the maximum will be 5.0, like this. \
-The end time will be the date when the data gets pulled and the start time will be 1 year before. \
+The end time will be the date when the data gets pulled, and the start time will be 1 year before. \
-As only 20000 rows can be pulled from the the limit will be on 20000.
+As only, 20000 rows can be pulled from the API, the limit will be on 20000.
 This is around 8 months of data.

-The training data will be from the starttime when the data gets called, the test data will be one year before the starttime and the validation data will be 2 years before the starttime.
+The training data will be from the start time when the data gets called, the test data will be 1 year before the start time and the validation data will be 2 years before the start time.

 API Documentation: https://earthquake.usgs.gov/fdsnws/event/1/